pierridotite/DataManagerUE3_ALCOPI/README.md

-# Regression
+# IA with Python
-Book of my lecture notes
+Available lecture notes and tutorials